-The instruction processor continues to decode instructions conditionally until any of the following conditions occurs:
+The instruction processor continues to decode instructions conditionally until any of the following conditions occurs: 1.
+The condition code is set.

-- 1. The condition code is set. - 2.
+- The condition code is set.
+No means instructions are an instruction. - 2.
 No more instructions are available in the stack. - 3.
 The fixed-point or floating-point operation stack is filled. - 4.
 An instruction-processor or variable-field-length instruction is encountered (except for an unconditional branch or a no-operation instruction, which can be executed in conditional mode).